kt-git-init/kt-git-init/README.md

 ### More

 - 🔭 I’m currently working on Creating Full Stack Applications.
-- 🌱 I’m currently learning trending technology.
+- 🌱 I’m currently learning trending technologies.
 - 👯 I’m looking to collaborate on something in backend or frontend or generally anything with development.
 - 💬 Ask me about tech :)
 - 😄 Pronouns: He/Him/His